Looking for more info?

 Surrounded by traditional paras-stone walls, each of the freestanding suites is accessed by a traditional Balinese stone gateway, leading to private courtyard gardens and sumptuous interiors.

-The 32-metre, green-tiled main pool lies close to the edge of the gorge with spectacular views of the rice terraces.
+The thirty-two-meter, green-tiled main pool lies close to the edge of the gorge with spectacular views of the rice terraces.
 An adjacent music pavilion hosts nightly gamelan players and regular dance performances.
 There’s also a fitness center offering cardiovascular equipment overlooking the lotus pond.

 The spa comprises two open-air bales, a beauty room, sauna and a marble steam room and is complete with an exhaustive treatment menu featuring local Balinese ingredients renowned for their soothing properties.
 Guests will feel calmed by this serene setting on a lotus pond (on which the bales appear to float).
 Treatments can also be booked in-suite, or in a bale overlooking the Ayung valley.